Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 ## What is SuiteSparseGraphBLAS.jl

 [`SuiteSparseGraphBLAS.jl`](https://github.com/JuliaSparse/SuiteSparseGraphBLAS.jl) is a sparse linear algebra library with some special features oriented to graph algorithms.
+It's an interface to the SuiteSparse implementation of the [GraphBLAS](https://graphblas.org) standard, by [Tim Davis](https://people.engr.tamu.edu/davis).
+SuiteSparseGraphBLAS.jl serves two purposes: (1) it can replace `SparseArrays.jl` with faster parallel methods when using the plus-times semiring conventional linear algebra, and (2) it serves as a Julia interface to the full set of GraphBLAS features.
+GraphBLAS is a powerful tool for writing high-performance graph algorithms at a high level of abstraction, using linear algebraic operations on sparse adjacency matries with different semirings.

 The headline feature is taking the matrix multiplication function, and turning it into a higher order function.
 Instead of the normal arithmetic operations `+` and `*` a user could substitute other binary operators, like `max` or `&&`.

 When we multiply two matrices `A` and `B` as normal we use the following index expression: